Autodesk InfoWorks WS Pro Features | New Features

 EPANET import

 You can now import multiple EPANET models or files in one InfoWorks WS Pro model as scenarios.
-This update enables you to bring .inp files into InfoWorks WS Pro with ease, streamlining the transition process to InfoWorks WS Pro if you have data captured in other tools such as WaterGEMS, InfoWater, Mike+ and EPANET.
+This update enables you to bring .inp files into InfoWorks WS Pro with ease, streamlining the transition process to InfoWorks WS Pro if you have data captured in other tools like WaterGEMS, InfoWater, Mike+, and EPANET.

 Import and export of SQLs